developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/settings/index.md

 Press the spacebar to accept the highlighted word (which in this case is "Gerd") or tap the desired word or phrase to insert it.
 <br>

-**Note**: The Suggestion Bar and Layout Navigation Tab bar share the same space.
-When a correction is suggested, the tab bar fades out to reveal the suggestions.
+**Note**: To maximize screen space for apps, the spelling Suggestion Bar shares space with the keypad Navigation Tab bar.
+The nav bar fades out temporarily when suggestions are available.

 #####Edit or delete a term: